nmeum/quebex/README.md

 $ guix time-machine -C .guix/channels.scm -- install -L .guix/modules/ quebex-cli
 ```

-Afterwards, if Guix is configured correctly, `quebex-cli` should be available in your `$PATH`.
+Afterwards, if Guix is configured correctly, the aforementioned program components (`quebex` and `quebex-symex`) should be available in your `$PATH`.
-The following section demonstrates usage of `quebex-cli`.
+The following section demonstrates usage of `quebex-symex`.

-### Demonstration
+### Demonstration: Symbolic Execution

 This framework is primarily *intended to be used as a library*, allowing the implementation of both static and dynamic analysis techniques based on QBE.
 Presently, it focuses on dynamic analysis, and sufficient documentation of the library interface is lacking.
 Nonetheless, it is already capable of executing QBE representations of medium-complexity C code (e.g., as emitted by [cproc]).
-To experiment with the current capabilities, a command-line tool called `quebex-cli` is available that provides a frontend to quebex's [symbolic execution] library.
+To experiment with the current capabilities, a command-line tool called `quebex-symex` is available that provides a frontend to quebex's [symbolic execution] library.
 Symbolic execution is a dynamic software analysis technique that explores reachable program paths based on a symbolic input variable.
 For example, consider the following C program: